Hong Kong tycoon given 13 months jail for Tiananmen vigil | Law-Order

 Two other activists in the case, Nathan Law and Sunny Cheung, have fled the city.

 Lai's Apple Daily was forced to shut down in June after police froze USD 2.3 million of its assets, searched its office and arrested five top editors and executives.
 Police also accused the individuals of foreign collusion to endanger national security.
 The Hong Kong Alliance disbanded in September, amid accusations from the government that the organisation was working for foreign interests.
 Leaders of the alliance categorically denied the accusations.
-Lai, 73, is currently serving a separate 14-month jail term for other convictions earlier this year also related to unauthorized rallies in 2019, when hundreds of thousands repeatedly took to the streets in the biggest challenge to Beijing since the British handed over the city to Chinese control in 1997 under a "one country, two systems" framework.
+Lai, 73, is currently serving a separate 14-month jail term for other convictions earlier this year also related to unauthorised rallies in 2019, when hundreds of thousands repeatedly took to the streets in the biggest challenge to Beijing since the British handed over the city to Chinese control in 1997 under a "one country, two systems" framework.
 Under that arrangement, Beijing promised that the territory could retain its freedoms not found on the mainland for 50 years, but has largely reneged on that pledge by severely curtailing free speech and barring pro-democracy politicians from office.
 China last year passed a broadly defined national security law which has been viewed as codifying Beijing's repressive tactics, effectively ending Western-style civil liberties in Hong Kong.
+In the face of criticism at home and abroad, Chinese and Hong Kong officials have repeatedly emphasised promotion of the law and its supposed role in safeguarding national security and social stability, even to students at the lowest grades.
+At a meeting of kindergarten and primary school teachers Monday, Justice Secretary Teresa Cheng lectured on the need to "deepen the education sector's correct understanding'' of the legislation and Hong Kong's revised electoral system that stacks the Legislative Council with deputies loyal to Beijing.
+The law aimed to close national security loopholes "by effectively preventing, suppressing and imposing punishment for any act that endangers national security,'' Cheng said, adding that she "expects teachers to impart correct knowledge'' of such matters.
+The Hong Kong government and Beijing have rejected accusations that the new electoral system undermines democracy, saying it was merely a move to improve the efficiency of the city's Legislative Council.
+Chinese Foreign Ministry spokesperson Wang Wenbin on Monday reiterated that this month's council election is "entirely an internal affair of China, and no external forces with ulterior motives are allowed to make irresponsible remarks about it.''
+"We urge the parties concerned to abandon their prejudice and malice, stop smearing and discrediting Hong Kong's democratic development, and stop interfering with and undermining the Special Administrative Region election,'' Wang told reporters at a daily briefing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)